clicknium/clicknium-docs/doc/api/python/webdriver/browser/navigate.md

     &emsp;**url[Required]**: str
         &emsp;&emsp; website string, eg: <https://www.bing.com>
     &emsp;**is_wait_complete**: bool
-        &emsp;&emsp; is_wait_complete is set to define whether to wait for the broswser to load completely.
-Default is True.
+        &emsp;&emsp; is_wait_complete is set to define whether to wait for the broswser to load completely, and the default value is True.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, Unit is second, and default value is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None